 - get more advice about setting up controls on different devices from the UK Safer Internet Centre and mobile providers.

 Home internet providers can offer parental controls for your child.
 You can:

 - use a filter from your internet provider to control the content that you and your family see.

 - set up any device connected to your home broadband.
 How you do this depends on your provider and you'll need to access your home router.
-For support call our experts from the O2 NSPCC Advice Line on 0808 800 5002.
+You can visit Internet Matters website for step-by-step guides on how to do this.

 - make sure your child uses the internet through WiFi instead of through 3G, 4G or 5G.
 Otherwise parental controls won't work.

 Most games consoles have internet access, which means your child can go online and chat with other players or make in-game purchases.
 The controls on your games console help you to manage what your child can and can't do.

 - set up different profiles for each family member

 - turn off chat functions to stop your child from talking to people they don't know.

 To help prevent your child seeing upsetting or inappropriate content online, you can: